TL;DR

 - Clarifying the Fine Print: We are experts in reading policy documents.
 We check the hospital lists, excess options, and out-patient limits for you, explaining them in plain English.

-- No Cost to You: Our service is free.
+- no separate broker fee where applicable to You: Our service has no separate broker fee.
 We are paid a commission by the insurer you choose, but this does not affect the premium you pay.
-You get expert advice and support without any extra fees.
+You get regulated guidance and support without any extra fees.

 - Value-Added Benefits: As a WeCovr client, you also get complimentary access to our AI-powered calorie and nutrition tracking app, CalorieHero, to support your health goals.
 Furthermore, customers who take out PMI or Life Insurance with us can benefit from exclusive discounts on other types of cover.